-Dog Body Weight Finder
+Dog Weight Calculator

 Dogs come in all different shapes and sizes, which means that they also have varying body weights and body sizes.
 Smaller dogs have a higher ratio of bone to muscle than larger dogs, so they can weigh a lot less for their size than larger breeds.
 For example, an English Toy Spaniel can weigh as little as three pounds, while a Great Dane can be as heavy as 200 pounds.

 Dogs’ Optimal Body Weight